emarshphd/academic-kickstart/content/author/admin/_index.md

 +++

-Erik Marshall is a writer and teacher, currently working at University of Michigan - Dearborn.
+Erik Marshall (or "emarsh" to his friends) is a writer and teacher, currently working at University of Michigan - Dearborn.
 He is writing a memoir and a novel series about an adjunct professor who moonlights as a private detective.